-□ Carbon dioxide level during the last ice age: 180 parts per million; after the glaciers retreated: 280 parts per million; today: more than 384 parts per million

-□ According to the Global Carbon Project, the annual growth rate of atmospheric carbon dioxide levels rose 1.3 parts per million per year during the 1970's; 1.6 parts per million during the 1980s; 1.5 parts per million during the 1990s; 2 parts per million from 2000-2007; 2.2 parts per million for 2007 alone

-□ While home to just five percent of Earth's people, the United States produces about 25 percent of all carbon dioxide emissions.
-Carbon dioxide emissions from China have now exceeded those of the United States.
-Should current trends continue, China is projected to produce about 40 percent of the world's total by 2025.
-Carbon dioxide emissions from developing nations are expected to surpass emissions by developed nations by 2020.
-In less than two decades, developing nations have doubled carbon output and now account for just more than half of all worldwide emissions.
-In 1990 they accounted for just one third.

-□ Carbon dioxide emissions due to global annual fossil fuel burning and cement manufacture together have increased by 70 percent over the last 30 years

-□ Carbon dioxide levels rose less than one percent in the 10,000 years before the Industrial Revolution; since 1751, they've risen 37 percent

-□ The first 50-parts-per-million increase above pre-industrial levels was reached in the 1970s; the second 50-parts-per-million increase took just 30 years

-□ A typical 500-megawatt coal-fired power plant releases about three million tons of carbon dioxide each year

-□ The average automobile produces 19 pounds of carbon dioxide for every gallon of gasoline or diesel burned

-□ The annual carbon "footprint" of the average American (the amount of carbon dioxide created through all of his or her activities): 20.4 tons
+- Carbon dioxide level during the last ice age: 180 parts per million; after the glaciers retreated: 280 parts per million; today: more than 400 parts per million. - According to the NOAA Earth System Research Laboratory Global Monitoring Division, the annual growth rate of atmospheric carbon dioxide levels rose 1.3 parts per million per year during the 1970s; 1.6 parts per million during the 1980s; 1.5 parts per million during the 1990s; 2 parts per million from 2000 to 2007; and 2.62 parts per million in 2013 alone. - While home to just five percent of Earth's people, the United States produces about 14 percent of all carbon dioxide emissions.
+Carbon dioxide emissions from China are now double that figure.
+In fact, the rapidly developing world (primarily China and India) is now responsible for more than 57 percent of all fossil fuel emissions. - Carbon dioxide emissions due to global annual fossil fuel burning and cement manufacture together have increased by 70 percent over the last 30 years. - Carbon dioxide levels rose less than one percent in the 10,000 years before the Industrial Revolution; since 1751, they've risen 42 percent. - The first increase of 50-parts-per-million above pre-industrial levels was reached in the 1970s; the second increase of 50-parts-per-million took just 30 years. - A typical 500-megawatt coal-fired power plant releases about three million tons of carbon dioxide each year. - The average automobile produces 19 pounds of carbon dioxide for every gallon of gasoline or diesel burned. - The annual carbon "footprint" of the average American (the amount of carbon dioxide created through all of his or her activities) is 16.8 tons.

-□ In this decade, humans have removed 13,000,000 hectares of tropical forests each year, primarily in the tropical Americas, tropical Asia and tropical Africa.
-That deforestation emitted 1.5 billion tons of carbon each year during that time frame, or 16 percent of all emissions.

-□ According to the Global Carbon Project, an international consortium of scientists that tracks carbon emissions, in 2007 alone, carbon released from burning fossil fuels and cement production increased nearly three percent over that released in 2006, to 8.47 billion tons.
-That level of emission could result in a global temperature rise of more than 11 degrees Fahrenheit by the end of this century.

-□ According to the U.S. Department of Energy, humans have added about 315 billion tons of carbon to the atmosphere since the start of the Industrial Revolution through the use of fossil fuels, land use changes and cement production.
+- In the past decade, humans removed 50,193 square miles (13,000,000 hectares) of tropical forests each year, primarily in the tropical Americas, tropical Asia and tropical Africa.
+That deforestation emitted 1.5 billion tons of carbon each year during that time frame, or 16 percent of all emissions. - According to the Global Carbon Project, an international consortium of scientists that tracks carbon emissions, in 2012 alone, carbon released from burning fossil fuels and cement production increased nearly three percent over that released in 2006, to 9.7 billion tons.
+That level of continued emission increase could result in a global temperature rise of more than 11 degrees Fahrenheit (6 degrees Celsius) by the end of this century. - According to the U.S. Department of Energy, humans have added about 590 billion tons of carbon to the atmosphere since the start of the Industrial Revolution through the use of fossil fuels, land use changes and cement production.